orvedahl/fortrandep/README.md

 with many supporting scripts to help with the build process that are used in the background.

-The original idea is based on the [fort_depend](https://github.com/ZedThree/fort_depend.py) project, although here we use a custom preprocessor that relies on pure Python
+The original idea is based on the [fort_depend](https://github.com/ZedThree/fort_depend.py) project, although here we use a custom preprocessor that relies on pure Python.

 ## Makefiles
 The core makefile magic includes a script to automatically determine the depenencies